lebinh/nginx-conf/README.md

 name:{PLAIN}plain-text-password
 ```

-Then add below directives to `server`/`location` block that need to be protected.
+Then add below config to `server`/`location` block that need to be protected.
 ```nginx
 auth_basic "This is Protected";
 auth_basic_user_file /path/to/password-file;